exalearn/multi-site-campaigns/README.md

 - _FuncX_: `environment-funcx.yml`
 - _Parsl_: `environment-parsl.yml`

+You may need to modify the environments to install versions of Tensorflow optimized for your hardware.
+By default, we install the `tensorflow-cpu` as we do not assume CUDA is available on a system.

+- _NVIDIA GPUs_: Change the `tensorflow-cpu` to `tensorflow`.

 Install them using Anaconda

 ```bash
 conda env create --file <path to .yml> --force
 ```